How to Read CBD Labels?

 2. Recommended CBD Dosage and Serving Size

-After determining that you are getting a high-quality CBD oil from a trustworthy manufacturer, you then want to look at the recommended CBD dosage.
-The label should tell you the total amount of CBD in milligrams (ml) that are found in the package.
-It should also let you know what a CBD serving size is.
+After determining that you are getting high-quality CBD oil from a trustworthy manufacturer, you should look at the recommended CBD dosage.
+The label should tell you the total amount of CBD in milligrams (mg) found in the package and what a CBD serving size is.

-For example, if you are taking cbdMD capsules, one softgel will be one serving.
+For example, if you take cbdMD capsules, one or two softgels will be one serving.
 The label should let you know how many servings are in the bottle and how many milligrams of CBD each pill contains.
-This will help you determine how much you should be taking for your health and wellbeing.
+This will help you determine how much you should be taking for your health and well-being.

 3. CBD Oil Spectrum

-CBD comes in three different spectrums: full, broad, and CBD isolate.
+CBD comes in three spectrums: full, broad, and isolate.

 - Full-spectrum CBD contains all cannabinoids and terpenes that are naturally found in the hemp plant, including THC.